haiser1/microservice_comms/README.md

 - **Automatic Retries**: Automatically retries failed requests (e.g., `5xx` status codes) with a configurable backoff strategy.
 - **Circuit Breaker**: Prevents the application from repeatedly trying to execute an operation that is likely to fail.
 After a set number of failures, the breaker trips and subsequent calls fail instantly for a configured timeout period.
 - **Centralized Error Handling**: Provides a consistent set of custom exceptions for common HTTP errors (`404 Not Found`, `400 Bad Request`, etc.).
+- **Concurrency Safe**: Designed for high-concurrency environments like Gunicorn with `gevent` workers, ensuring thread and greenlet safety for HTTP sessions.

 ---